Is an Insurance Agents Repayment of Advanced Commissions Cancellation of Debt Income?

 Mrs. Harper was in the insurance industry.
 She was an independent insurance agent selling life and mortgage refinancing insurance policies with Primerica Financial Services, Inc. (Primerica) from February 25, 2002, through July 18, 2003.

 Mrs. Harper was paid on commission.
 She received an advance equal to a percentage of one year’s premium payments upon receipt of an application for insurance.
-She was not entitled to retain this income until the one year period ended.
+She was not entitled to retain this income until the one-year period ended.

 Mrs. Harper was also paid net income commissions which were calculated on a policy-by-policy basis as premiums were paid by policyholders.
-These earned commissions were applied in the following order: (1) to recover outstanding debits in the form of advance commissions; (2) to reimburse Primerica for advanced business expenses such as license fees, etc.; and (3) to cover any outstanding amounts that had been charged to a sales representative’s account (Chargeback Recovery).
+These earned commissions were applied in the following order: (1) to recover outstanding debts in the form of advance commissions; (2) to reimburse Primerica for advanced business expenses such as license fees, etc.; and (3) to cover any outstanding amounts that had been charged to a sales representative’s account (Chargeback Recovery).

 Primerica issued two Forms 1099-MISC to Mrs. Harper for the taxable year 2003; the first reflecting nonemployee compensation in the amount of $1,125.93 ($1,113.17 in Gross Earned Commissions and $12.76 in Imputed Interest) and the second, reflecting nonemployee compensation in the amount of $158.70 (Intercompany Recovery).